 Skip to main content

 The Borg Rating of Perceived Exertion (RPE) helps you measure how hard you feel like you’re working while you’re exercising.
+When you move your body, it takes effort.

 When you move your body it takes effort.
 Exertion is the effort you make to move your body.
 For example, when people use more effort to run than to walk, their level of exertion is greater.